 Below is a list of the “active” grants of the Flinn Foundation—those grants that have been awarded and have yet to receive final payment; and/or for which grant-related activities have not concluded.

-Many Flinn Foundation grants are multiple-year awards that receive payments throughout the duration of the grant.
-In some cases, grants are extended (without additional funding provided) beyond their scheduled date of conclusion.
+Many Flinn Foundation grants are multi-year awards that receive payments at several junctures.
+In some cases, grants are extended (without additional funding) beyond their scheduled date of conclusion.

 Arizona State University